jsoma/data-studio-projects-2022/README.md

    * Text `1,000` is too small at 4px
    * Text `1,200` is too small at 4px
    * Text `Source: Brazilian Federal Police / FOIA request` is too small at 4px
-   * Text `Foz de Iguaçu city (state of Paraná),` is too small at 11px
-   * Text `on the border with Paraguay,` is too small at 11px
-   * Text `makes the state have` is too small at 11px
-   * Text `the highest number of guns seizures` is too small at 11px
    * Text `Paraná leads in weapon seized by the Federal Police` is too small at 10px
    * Text `Foz de Iguaçu city (state of Paraná),` is too small at 5px
    * Text ` on the border with Paraguay, ` is too small at 5px